This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Breastfeed your baby as early and as often as possible after he is born.
-You may use formula along with breast milk if you do not produce enough breast milk.
-Look for signs of thirst in your baby, such as lip smacking and restlessness.
-You should breastfeed 8 to 12 times daily for the first few days to boost your milk supply.
-Ask your primary healthcare provider for help if you have trouble breastfeeding.
+your newborn as early and as often as possible.
+Talk to your newborn's healthcare provider about using formula along with breast milk if you do not produce enough breast milk alone.
+Look for signs of thirst in your newborn, such as lip smacking and restlessness.
+Try to breastfeed 8 to 12 times daily for the first few days to boost your milk supply.
+Ask your healthcare provider for help if you have trouble breastfeeding.

 For more information: